Order Aggregation Policy

 Best Execution Policy

-We will execute client orders based on the most reasonable and best trading terms possible for the client after taking a comprehensive look at the account market conditions, prices, and other factors.
+After comprehensively taking into account market conditions, prices, and other factors, we will seek to execute orders under the most reasonable and best possible conditions.
 The best trading terms are determined not only by price but also by other various factors such as cost, speed, certainty of execution, and liquidity.
-We may break a block order up into smaller orders before executing them to make the most of them.
+We may split a block order into smaller orders from the perspective of best execution.

 Internal Management Structure

-We maintain internal rules for executing block orders and ensure that all relevant personnel are aware of them while our Compliance Department checks the process pertaining to block orders.
+We maintain internal rules for executing block orders and ensure that all relevant personnel are aware of them while our Compliance Department verifies the operational framework pertaining to block orders.